ootbingo/oot-bingo-generator/doc/GENERATOR.md

 You can use this document to help guide you through the code of the generator, but it was also written to be understood **without any prior programming knowledge**!
 So if you're not into coding but still want to know what steps the generator takes, you're in the right place.
-Sometimes there's a reference to a function in the code, but you don't need to read along with the code to follow this document.
+There are a few references to the code here and there, but those are not essential to understand the generation process.

 At the end of each section, you will find an example illustrating has just been explained with actual numbers.
 The examples are consistent between sections and are all based on the same seed.